mahtab2003/mahtab2003/README.md

 ## 🐝 About Me

-I'm **Mehyab** (aka `mahtab2003` on GitHub) – a developer obsessed with crafting secure and scalable systems.
+I'm **Mehtab** (aka `mahtab2003` on GitHub) – a developer obsessed with crafting secure and scalable systems.
 From full-stack web platforms to microservices and passive income tools, I turn code into cash 💰 and ideas into interfaces 🎨.

 I specialize in:
 - 🔐 **Authentication & Security**